codurance/site/_posts/2018-09-03-the-functional-style-part-3.md

 }
 ```

+Again, C# does not present us with the problems we encountered in Java, because a string in C# is enumerable and all 'primitives' can be treated as objects with behaviour.

-We can do it in a more functional way like this, and it turns out to be considerably less verbose than the Java Streams version.
+We can rewrite the program it in a more functional way like this, and it turns out to be considerably less verbose than the Java Streams version.
 For “map” in a Java stream, read “select” in C# instead:

 ```csharp
 public string Transcribe(string dna)